17. Test Kitchen - Converge

 Test Kitchen Converge Stage

-stage applies system configurations using infrastructure as code (IaC) tools.
+The converge stage applies system configurations using infrastructure as code (IaC) tools.
 This crucial stage transforms your environment from a base state to your desired configuration.

 Let 'em cook